jlinx28/kill_switch_server_app/README.md

 # Kill Switch Server

-Remote device management server for the Dynamic POS app.
+Remote device management server for the Flutter(Andoid/IOS) App.
 Allows you to remotely block or unblock app access on registered devices via a web dashboard.

 ## How It Works

-1. The POS app checks in with the server on every launch, sending its device ID and model
+1. The Flutter(Andoid/IOS) checks in with the server on every launch, sending its device ID and model
 2. New devices are auto-registered and allowed by default
 3. The admin dashboard lets you view all devices, tag them with owner names, and block/unblock access
 4. Blocked devices see an "Access Revoked" screen and cannot use the app